 Chartered Institute of Purchasing & Supply

 CIPS is the world’s largest procurement and supply professional organisation.
 It is the worldwide centre of excellence for purchasing and supply management issues.
-Itoffers a portfolio of professional qualifications.
-All of CIPS UK qualifications are Ofqual accredited.
-Tofind out about them in more detail, check out the detailed guide at www.cips.org/en/qualifications
+It offers a portfolio of professional qualifications.
+All CIPS UK qualifications are Ofqual accredited.
+To find out about them in more detail, check out the in-depth guide at www.cips.org/en/learn/qualifications

 Use your ELC

-Under the ELC scheme, a wide range of training can be taken, provided it is offered by an approved provider listed on the ELC website at www.enhancedlearningcredits.com and is at level 3 or above.
-For full details of how to make the most of your ELC, refer to the in-depth features elsewhere on this site.
+Under the ELC scheme, a wide range of learning can be taken, provided it is offered by an approved provider listed on the ELC website at www.enhancedlearningcredits.com and is at level 3 or above.
+For full details of how to make the most of your ELC, refer to the in-depth features on this website.